 Here are just a few ideas to pass along to the students and parents of Sacred Heart Academy.
-This list is in no way a complete list of volunteer opportunities, but only a few suggestions to assist those new to our program.
+This list is in no way a complete list of volunteer opportunities, but only a few suggestions to assist nst is in no way a complete list of VOIUIIICCI opportunities, out Omy a icw suggestions to ass 313 those new to our program.